RichardLitt/low-resource-languages/README.md

 * [HornMorpho](https://github.com/LowResourceLanguages/hltdi-morphology) - morphological analysis and generation of Amharic and Oromo verbs and nouns and Tigrinya verbs.

+## Uralic
+_urj :: Uralic languages_
+* [UralicNLP](https://github.com/mikahama/uralicNLP) - A Python library for processing Uralic languages (Finnish, Skolt Sami, Erzya, Moksha, Komi-Zyrian and so on).
+The library provides an easy programmatic access to Giellatekno resources such as FST morphology and CG disambiguators.
+Other functionalities include UD parser, API for the [Online Dictionary of Uralic Languages](http://akusanat.com) and interface to SemFi and SemUr semantic databases.
+The library is under active development and new features are added from time to time.

 ## Yiddish

 _yid :: yidish_